bruno-pinheiro/aceleradev-data-science/introduction/README.md

 # [`AceleraDev Data Science - Introduction`]

-This module pretends to offer and overview about what will be covered during the Acceleration.
+This module pretends to offer an overview about what will be covered during the Acceleration.

 It introduces us on a general data science workflow and presents the tools will be used.
 Topics are listed below: